allenkang92/allenkang92.github.io/DESIGN.md

 ## Do's and Don'ts

 Do keep the first viewport calm, readable, and useful.
-Do use mint for primary actions and violet sparingly for active states.
+Do use mint for primary actions and darker mint for hover states.
 Do make hover/focus states visible without changing layout dimensions.
 Do keep Korean and English labels paired only where it helps comprehension.
 Do check mobile at 390px before shipping visual changes.

-Don't bring back pixelated fonts, pixel rendering, or terminal-like contrast as the main theme.
+Don't bring back pixelated fonts, pixel rendering, purple hover flashes, or terminal-like contrast as the main theme.
 Don't use decorative blobs, bokeh, oversized marketing cards, or nested cards.
 Don't hide search results behind visibility/transform states without a matching active class.
 Don't put long text into fixed-width buttons when it can wrap or become a label below an icon.